How is air quality determined?

 How can you reduce the risk of exposure to sulphur dioxide?

-You should limit your exposure during times of high concentrations of air pollution by rescheduling exercise times, avoiding outdoor sources of sulphur dioxide, remaining indoors with windows closed, and reducing indoor sources of sulphur dioxide, including tobacco smoke, matches and unvented gas stoves.
+You should limit your exposure during times of high concentrations of air pollution.
+Rescheduling exercise times, avoiding outdoor sources of sulphur dioxide and remaining indoors with windows closed can help.
+Also reduce indoor sources of sulphur dioxide, including tobacco smoke, matches and unvented gas stoves.

 People with medical conditions, such as asthma, chronic respiratory disease or heart disease, should continue to follow a management plan developed with their health care provider.
-If symptoms such as coughing, wheezing, or shortness of breath occur, you should seek medical attention.
+If you have symptoms such as coughing, wheezing or shortness of breath, seek medical attention.

 For More Information

-For more information about sulphur dioxide in your area, contact your local Ministry of Environment office or visit:
+For more information about sulphur dioxide in your area, contact your local Ministry of Environment & Climate Change Strategy office www2.gov.bc.ca/gov/content/environment/air-land-water/land/regional-environment-contacts or visit: